Megaphone: Impact on society

 Portable megaphones are widely used for crowd management and mass communication.
 When needing to communicate information or directions to a large crowd of people in one place, an electric megaphone is valuable when other public address systems are not present.

 Besides their practical implications, public address systems, including megaphones, also had a social impact.
 Public address systems helped promote women's participation in society.
-In events like the National Republican and Democratic Conventions of 1920, when electronic public address systems were first becoming popularized, women used these amplifying technologies during roll call of participants.
+In events like the National Republican and Democratic Conventions of 1920, when electronic public address systems were first becoming popularized, women used these amplifying technologies during the roll call of participants.
 Later, portable electric megaphones extended this equalizing influence to outdoor events.
 Some protest leaders use electric megaphones to speak to an outdoor crowd or to other protesters.

 As of the 2010s, cheerleading is one of the few fields that still uses acoustic megaphones.
 Cheerleaders at the University of Minnesota are credited with first using acoustic megaphones in routines in 1898.
 Since then, cheerleaders have relied heavily on acoustic megaphones during performances at sporting events.
 Generally, female cheerleaders would use pom poms while male cheerleaders, with loud booming voices, would project cheers through megaphones.
 Vocal projection is an important aspect for cheerleading, so experts recommend the use of acoustic megaphones not only to increase the volume of sound, but also to protect performers’ voices in the process.

 For decades, film directors have used megaphones to communicate with their cast and crew on sets where it was hard to hear.
 The acoustic megaphone became an iconic clichéd symbol of a movie director, although modern directors use electric megaphones.
 A major contributor to this cliche was Cecil B. DeMille, director of epic movies like The Ten Commandments and The King of Kings.
 Many of his films were biblical epics set on vast outdoor sets that required communication with hundreds of extras.

 The distinctive distorted sound of a human voice amplified by a megaphone is widely recognized, from its use in train and bus stations and sports arenas.
 Applied to music, it gives the sound of an antique acoustic gramophone record player.
 It has been used in radio advertisements and popular music to give retro and often humorous effects.
 A recorded voice or music can be processed to give it a "megaphone" sound effect without using an actual megaphone, by audio recording decks and software.
 In recording software like Logic Pro and Pro Tools, selecting certain filters and settings will produce an artificial sound almost indistinguishable from an electric megaphone.